-Using a car seat (child safety seat) is the best protection you can give your child when traveling by car.
+Using a car seat (child safety seat) is the best way to protect kids when traveling by car.
 Every state in the United States requires that an infant or small child be restrained.
-And with good reason — unintentional injury is the leading cause of death in children, and most such injuries are automobile crashes.
+And with good reason — unintentional injury is the leading cause of death in children, and most such injuries are from automobile crashes.

 If you need help installing your safety seat or would like a technician to check whether you've installed it properly, the federal government has set up child car seat inspection stations across the country.
-Also, many local health departments, public safety groups, hospitals, law enforcement agencies, and fire departments have technicians or fitting stations to assist parents.
-(If you go to one of these locations, be sure to ask for a certified child passenger safety technician to assist you.)
+Also, many local health departments, public safety groups, hospitals, law enforcement agencies, and fire departments have technicians or fitting stations to help parents.
+(If you go to one of these locations, be sure to ask for a certified child passenger safety technician.)

 Infant-only seats fit newborns and smaller infants best, so you will have to buy another seat as your baby outgrows it.
 Infant-only seats are designed to protect babies from birth until they reach up to 35 pounds (about 16 kilograms), depending on the model.

 Infant car seats should always be installed to face the rear of the car.
 A child under age 2 is 75% less likely to die or be seriously injured when in a rear-facing seat because the back of the safety seat will cradle the baby's head, neck, and torso in a crash (at this age, a child's neck usually isn't strong enough to support the head in a crash).

 The American Academy of Pediatrics (AAP) recommends that infants and toddlers ride in a rear-facing seat until they're 2 years old or until they reach the maximum weight and height limits recommended by the seat's manufacturer.

 So it's essential to follow the height and weight guidelines on the child safety seat and keep your child in a seat that faces the rear as long as it's possible and the seat still fits.